Update: A421 in Bedfordshire remains closed in both directions due to significant flooding

 “This is an absolute priority as we don’t want people’s journeys impacted by disruption and all our efforts are focused on resolving this and getting the road open as soon as it is safe to do so.

-“I understand that people are curious and want to visit the scene but I would kindly request that members of the public continue to support us by staying away from the area so our work to resolve this issue can continue to progress at pace.”
+“I understand that people are curious and want to visit the scene but I would kindly request that members of the public continue to support us by staying away from the area so our work to tackle this issue can continue to progress at pace.”

 How to find out more:

-For the latest information please visit National Highways dedicated A421 webpage and regional social media accounts on ‘X’ and Facebook.
+For the latest information please visit National Highways dedicated A421 webpage and regional social media accounts on ‘X’ and Facebook

 Closures and diversions: